zeneslev/zeneslev.github.io/_posts/2025-02-02-BlogPost---First.md

 The water level can be lowered with spiritual practice or psychedelics, exposing more of our Self and more of our parts into conscious space.
 My experience with 5-meo-DMT was like a brief tsunami, one moment of no water, leaving full access to Self.
 This is what I mean by a glimpse of self realization.

 # How Deep Does Being Go?
 A final question, a deeply philosophical and almost religious one is, how deep does the Self go?
-The following is of course my complete speculation with no evidence but my own experiences and the writings of nondual spiritual teachers around the globe.
 In nonduality, everything is connected.
-There is only one being.
-And in our quest to answer the question "who am I?" we find that we are literally part of something greater.
+There is only one being, no separateness.
 To quote some self-realized beings:

 >“You are not a drop in the ocean.
 You are the entire ocean in a drop.” – Rumi
 >
 > “No one and nothing outside yourself can give you enlightenment.” – The Buddha